SPOOKEXE/Circuitry/IDEAS.md

 ### Commands

 [USER]
-!claim									<< Claim the land near the user (if not intersecting spawn / other claims) !unclaim								<< Unclaim the player's land if they have claimed any !clearobjects							<< Clear the player's placed down objects !hideothers								<< Hide the other players
+!claim									<< Claim the area around the user (if not intersecting spawn / other claims) !claim-large							<< Claim a large area around the user (if not intersecting spawn / other claims) !unclaim								<< Unclaim the player's land if they have claimed any !clearobjects							<< Clear the player's placed down objects !hideothers								<< Hide the other players